-1) Tokenization
+Tokenization

-Tokenization structures textual data into tokens, enabling efficient language model training.
-It breaks text into words, subwords, or characters, enhancing model performance in tasks like text generation, classification, and translation.
+Tokenization structures textual data into tokens, enabling efficient LM training.
+It breaks text into words, subwords, or characters, enhancing model performance in tasks such as text generation, classification, and translation.

-- Token: A string of characters that frequently denotes a word or subword is called a token. - Vocabulary: A vocabulary is the collection of tokens recognized by a tokenization function [20].
+- Token: A string of characters that frequently denotes a word or subword is called a token. - Vocabulary: A vocabulary is the collection of tokens recognized by a tokenization function.^[20]